How long do roosters live? When owning Backyard Chickens, you should have a full record of your entire flock and breeds.

 What are the Conditions Affecting the Longevity of Roosters?

 Chickens are social animals that like close interaction with each other or humans.
-This happens quite often when the socialization has been there since they were chicks all through to adulthood.
+This often happens when socialization has existed since they were chicks to adulthood.

 Parasite Infestations and Illnesses:

 Many problems affect chickens and older hens, but parasites and illnesses are the most common.